vippsas/vipps-developers/common-topics/timeouts.md

 the landing page within 5 minutes; otherwise, the payment times out.

-After the user has clicked "OK" on the landing page, the user has an additional 5 minutes to complete the payment in Vipps.
+After the user has clicked "OK" on the landing page, the user has an additional 5 minutes to complete the payment in Vipps MobilePay.

 This means that the user has a total of 10 minutes to complete the payment.